Roxalis/roxalis.github.io/_posts/2017-06-11-the-precision-game.md

 From in-vivo study to in-vitro test:
 I’m on a quest to aim for the hit
 &#8212; a multitude.

-No lord in white will help.

 I’m expensive.
-I mix matter,
+I mix matter.
-Armed with a pipette and knowledge;
+Armed with a pipette and knowledge

 Let me unearth the blind spot
 In one, in two, and three dimensions.